Pryaxis/TShock/README.md

-TShock is a server modification based upon High6's mod API that allows for basic server administration commands.
+TShock is a server modification for Terraria.

 __Continuous Integration__: http://ci.tshock.co/